V The Final Battle: Part 3

-The planning sessions take place, but Juliet notices Sean overhearing the details.
+The planning sessions take place, but Julie notices Sean overhearing the details.
 She then tells Mike of the possibility that Sean was converted before the exchange, which Ham later confirms.
 Sean escapes the hideout to warn the Visitors, but the original plan of using United States Air Force planes to spread the toxin into Earth's atmosphere turns out to be a ruse; the rebels will use hot air balloons instead.
 Martin and a number of Fifth Column members arrive at the complex aboard a Visitor tanker vehicle, which will carry a stock of Red Dust for dispersal aboard the mothership.
 They are later given a vaccine for the Red Dust.

 The raid begins in earnest and Sean's false information leads the bulk of the Visitor forces to secure all airbases for an attack that never arrives.
 The tanker strike team manages to steal aboard the mother-ship, where Mike closes all security feeds as the rest of the team pump the toxin into the ventilation system.
 Robert, Ham, and Chris lead the assault on the Visitor security headquarters.
 Red Dust mortar blasts eliminate the defenders with no human casualties.
 Desperate to escape, Stephen kills Eleanor, but Ham takes him down long enough to douse his face with a bag of Red Dust.
 The balloons' mass dispersal of Red Dust around the world will allow the deadly bacteria to multiply in Earth's ecosystem.
 The Visitor forces evacuate Earth.

 Diana activates the doomsday device aboard the Los Angeles ship before shooting John for his refusal to take part in her plan.
-Mike, Juliet, Elias, and Lorraine get pinned down by Visitor troops in a ventilation tunnel.
+Mike, Julie, Elias, and Lorraine get pinned down by Visitor troops in a ventilation tunnel.
 The Red Dust begins to circulate, killing more soldiers.
 Martin joins up with them as they face Diana on the bridge.
 Mike wounds Diana in the shoulder, disarming her.
 Lorraine and Mike attempt to disarm the auto-destruct sequence.
 The other rebels and Visitors evacuate the ship while Martin attempts to move it out of the atmosphere beyond Earth orbit.
-Diana uses her conversion of Juliet to distract her long enough to escape.
+Diana uses her conversion of Julie to distract her long enough to escape.
 Elizabeth steps up and stops the countdown with her latent superhuman powers.
 Martin then brings the mothership back to Earth.